 We are seeking films and scripts with character driven plots.
 Insightful stories relying on human expression more than special effects.

 There will be one winner in each category.
-Filmmaker invited to speak about their project.
+Filmmakers invited to speak about their project.

 There will be one winner in each category.
-Writer invited to speak about their project.
+Writers invited to speak about their project.

 Terms and Conditions:

 I have read, understood and complied with all eligibility requirements of the categories for which I would like this film to be considered.

 To the best of my knowledge, all of the statements in this document are true.

 This film is not subject to litigation nor is threatened by any litigation.

 I am duly authorized to submit this film to the Festival and its Competition and understand if accepted, that the Festival holds the right to screen my film for no charge at Festival screenings and promotional purposes.
 I fully understand the festival DOES NOT pay screening fees to show films.

 Should this film win an award at the Bull City Film Festival, I am authorized and/or empowered by all parties legally representing this film to name the individual(s) listed on the Award Designation List (to be received upon notice of selection to Festival) to receive any and all award(s).
 If a film is eligible for an award and no one was designated to accept the award, the award will be deemed forfeit and another award winner will be chosen.